LBoyle/python/04-migrations/README.md

 ## Oops

-This exercise has evolved beyond its initial scope, I'm pretty much making it up as I go.
+This exercise has exceeded its initial scope, I'm pretty much making it up as I go because I'm having fun.

 I've based this so far on my knowledge of other MVC frameworks, specifically Express.js and Rails.